Skip links

 How IVF Pregnancy Differs from Natural Conception

 Although the fertilization process is assisted, once the embryo implants, the pregnancy usually progresses in the same way as a naturally conceived pregnancy.
 However, IVF pregnancy risks may be slightly higher due to factors like advanced maternal age, hormonal stimulation, and multiple embryo transfer.
+From a medical perspective, uterine contractions, cervical dilation, and labor progression occur naturally in IVF pregnancies, making normal birth in IVF pregnancy physiologically possible.

 Risks and Concerns in IVF Pregnancy